andrew-yarmola/topological-data-analysis/protein_classification/Experiment1/Readme.txt

 Current tasks:
 + Dump files with corresponding protein numbers into csv file
 + set up pre-processing (i.e. loading of pictures)
+- set up an array with the needed values (h0 and h1 PEs for different height and radial filtrations)